ammarhakim/gkyl/README.md

 simply run

 ~~~~~~~
-./waf configure
+./waf configure CC=mpicc CXX=mpicxx
 ~~~~~~~

-In other cases (when using system provided MPI, for example) to configure Gkyl do:
+where CC and CXX are names of the MPI compilers to use.
+Note that in some cases the exact path to the compiler may need to be specified.

+In some cases one may need to specify more complex set of paths.
+For this follow these steps:

 - Copy the configure-par.sh-in script to configure-par.sh